Florida School for Boys: History

 According to the 2010 abuse investigation by the Florida Department of Law Enforcement, the school was first organized under an 1897 act of the legislature and began operations on the Marianna campus on January 1, 1900, as the Florida State Reform School.
 It was overseen by five commissioners appointed by the governor William Dunnington Bloxham, who were to operate the school and make biennial reports to the legislature.

 At some time thereafter, the commissioners were replaced by the governor and cabinet of Florida, acting as the Board of Commissioners of State Institutions.
 In 1914, the name was changed to the Florida Industrial School for Boys and in 1957 to the Florida School for Boys.
 In 1955, the Okeechobee campus opened.
 In 1967, the name of the Marianna campus was changed to the Arthur G. Dozier School for Boys, in honor of a former superintendent of the school.

 In 1903, an inspection reported that children at the school were commonly kept in leg irons.
 According to the 2012 interim report by the University of South Florida, which was commissioned to investigate the cemetery and burials, the school was investigated by the state six times during its first 13 years of operation.

-A fire in a dormitory at the school in 1914 killed six students and two staff members.
+A fire in a dormitory at the school in 1914 killed an estimated six to ten students and two staff members.
 Eleven students were recorded as having died in the 1918 Spanish flu epidemic, but they were not named.

 A 13-year-old boy sent to the school in 1934 for "trespassing" died 38 days after arriving there.
-Recorded burials at the Boot Hill Cemetery took place from 1914–1952.
+Recorded burials at the Boot Hill Cemetery took place from 1914 to 1952.